Dactylis: Description

-Dactylis species are perennial grasses, forming dense tussocks growing to 15–140 centimetres tall, with leaves 20–50 cm long and up to 1.5 cm broad, and distinctive tufted triangular flowerheads comprising a panicle 10–15 cm long, turning pale grey-brown at seed maturity.
+Dactylis species are perennial grasses, forming dense tussocks growing to 15-140 cm tall, with leaves long and up to 1.5 cm broad, and distinctive tufted triangular flowerheads comprising a panicle long, turning pale grey-brown at seed maturity.
 The spikelets are 5–9 mm long, typically containing two to five flowers.
 The stems have a flattened base, which distinguishes them from many other grasses.